jlwolf94/weather_display/README.md

 [Pillow](https://pillow.readthedocs.io/en/stable/installation.html))

-The package as a whole can be installed from the released `.tar.gz` or `.whl` file by using [pip](https://pip.pypa.io/en/stable/) as an install tool:
+The package as a whole can be installed from the released `.tar.gz` or `.whl` file by using [pip](https://pip.pypa.io/en/stable/) as an installation tool:

 ```bash
 pip install weather_display-1.4.0.tar.gz